About Hearing Tracker

 Subscribers to HearingTracker.com’s newsletter will occasionally receive advertisements that are sponsored by hearing aid companies or other third parties.

 We cover a variety of topics in our News section.
 From hearing technology and product news to hearing loss lifestyle pieces, we try to publish the stories that matter the most to our readers.
 Occasionally (about once a month) we will also publish a sponsored article from one of our supporters.
-We always mark sponsored articles with the headline “Presented by [Company Name]”, so you’ll know ahead of time whether the story is strictly editorial or influenced by an advertiser.
+We always mark sponsored articles, so you’ll know whether the story is strictly editorial or influenced by an advertiser.

 We are clear with our corporate supporters when it comes to editorial content.
 The editorial team at Hearing Tracker has complete independence from our advertisers, and we tell consumers about the pros and cons of every product, regardless of whether or not we have an advertising relationship with any manufacturer.